rackerlabs/support-how-to/content/exchange/set-up-microsoft-exchange-email-forwarding.md

 8. Click **Save**.
 Allow at least 15 minutes for the forward to enable.

-### Forward a Microsoft Exchange mailbox to an external domain's email address
+### Forward to an external domain's email address

-To forward to a mailbox with an external domain, use these steps to create an external contact for the external domain then forward your Exchange mailbox to that contact.
+To forward to a mailbox on an external domain, use the following steps to create a contact for the external domain, and then forward your Exchange mailbox to that contact.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) using your Rackspace Cloud Office admin ID and password.
 2. In the **Microsoft Exchange** section, click **Contacts**.
-3. If you have multiple domains, select the domain that contains the mailbox you would like to forward.
+3. If you have multiple domains, select the domain that contains the mailbox that you to forward.
 4. Click **Add Contact**.

    <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-contact-2.png %}" />